 Client feedback

 Ropes & Gray is best known in Hong Kong and China for its white-collar expertise handling international investigations, anti-corruption matters and regulatory compliance.
 The firm is the choice for clients operating in some of the most highly regulated sectors in the region including life sciences, private equity, financial services, real estate, technology and consumer goods.
-It has been expanding the areas of expertise including insolvency.
+It has been expanding its areas of expertise, including insolvency.

 Partners Andrew Dale, Geoffrey Atkins and David Zhang are recognised in the white-collar crime sphere.